 You take an antacid pill but, it doesn’t settle your heartburn.
 Your wife’s anti-allergic medicines are not curing her skin allergies, or your mother still complains of back pain, despite taking her medicines on time.
 Situations like these have become a common spectacle in India.
-It simply means that medicines are not working against diseases or most medicines you are consuming in everyday life are fake or counterfeit.
+It simply means that medicines are not working against diseases or most medicines you are consuming in everyday life are counterfeit and substandard.

-A recent report by WHO (World Health Organisation) states that one in ten medical products circulating in third world countries are either of low quality or are fake.
-These medicines not only fail to treat diseases but can also lead to serious diseases.
+A recent report by WHO (World Health Organisation) states that 1 in 10 medical products circulating in third world countries are either of low quality or are fake.
+These medicines not only fail to treat diseases but can also lead to serious implications.

 The Department of Food Safety and Drug Administration says that 10% of the duplicate drugs have been introduced into the India pharma market whereas, 38% are of subpar quality, which do not work at all.

 The above-stated figures point towards a worrisome situation in which it has become difficult to find an original medicine with ease.

 Let’s discuss some of the challenges posed by counterfeit medicines.

 1. Hampers business growth of pharma companies: It has been experienced time and again that counterfeits can lead to huge business loss and the gradual shrinking of the market share of real credible pharmaceutical companies.
 According to reports, fake medicines lead to an annual loss of $46 billion annually for pharma companies worldwide.

 2. Blocks the use and promotion of low-cost generics: Almost 90 % of India’s drug market is dominated by branded generics.
 To promote the use of less expensive branded generic medicines government is taking various measures but, the circulation of fake drugs blocks its promotion and sale.
 This is because medicine earns a bad reputation due to its counterfeiting.